-If a student is taken ill in school, they should go to see the Health Care Practitioner.
+If a student is taken ill in school, they should go to see the Nurse.
 We ask that students seek help in school, where they can access care immediately, rather than contact their parents directly.
-Students may not visit the Health Care Practitioner during lesson time or during assembly or Form Time without permission from a member of staff.
+Students may not visit the Nurse during lesson time or during assembly or form time without permission from a member of staff.

-Only the Health Care Practitioner or senior staff can send a student home in such circumstances.
-If your child contacts you complaining of feeling unwell, please contact the Health Care Practitioner or the school office immediately.
+Only the Nurse or senior staff can send a student home in such circumstances.
+If your child contacts you complaining of feeling unwell, please contact the Nurse or the School Office immediately.

-When a student has been absent through illness for three consecutive school days, the Head of Year is notified so that, if appropriate, arrangements can be made for work to be sent home or shared via Google Classroom.
+When a student has been absent through illness for any extended period of time, the Head of Year is notified so that, if appropriate, arrangements can be made for work to be sent home or shared via Google Classroom.

-Please inform the Health Care Practitioner if your child has been absent with a specific illness or significant injury, so that they can update their medical record.
+Please inform the Nurse if your child has been absent with a specific illness or significant injury, so that they can update their medical record.